Flu Vaccine for Children

 Don’t give OTC cough and cold medicines to a child younger than age 6, unless your child's provider tells you to do so.

-Don’t give ibuprofen to an infant age 6 months or younger.
+Don’t give ibuprofen to a baby age 6 months or younger.

 Who should get the flu vaccine?